CVCEeu-dh/public-eye/README.md

 ```

-This tiny lirbrary gives you easy access to a number of **named entity disambiguation services**: [dpedia spotlight](https://dbpedia-spotlight.github.io/demo/), [Babelfy](http://babelfy.org/) or [Textrazor](https://www.textrazor.com/).
+This tiny library gives you easy access to a number of **named entity disambiguation services**, including [dpedia spotlight](https://dbpedia-spotlight.github.io/demo/), [Babelfy](http://babelfy.org/) and [Textrazor](https://www.textrazor.com/).
 We have just added a basic service for local *stanfordNER* via the [ner](https://www.npmjs.com/package/ner) node library.
-The public-eye "mapping service" translates each proprietary format to a common one; this means text annotation from multiple services.
+The public-eye "mapping service" translates each proprietary format to a common format; this means you can annotate text using multiple services.

 ## Installation
 	npm install public-eye --save